near/NEPs/text/0000-transaction-refactoring.md

 In case an `ActionReceipt` execution fails the runtime can generate a refund.
 We've removed `refund_account_id` from receipts, because the account IDs for refunds can be determined from the `signer_id` and `predecessor_id` in the `ActionReceipt`.
-All the fees (including unused prepaid fee) are always refunded back to the `signer_id`, because fees are always prepaid by the signer.
+All unused gas and action fees (also measured in gas) are always refunded back to the `signer_id`, because fees are always prepaid by the signer.
+The gas is converted into tokens using the `gas_price`.
-While the deposit balances from `FunctionCall` and `Transfer` are refunded back to the `predecessor_id`, because they were deducted from predecessor's account balance.
+The deposit balances from `FunctionCall` and `Transfer` are refunded back to the `predecessor_id`, because they were deducted from predecessor's account balance.
-It's also important to note that the predecessor for refund receipts is `system`.
+It's also important to note that the account ID of predecessor for refund receipts is `system`.
 It's done to prevent refund loops, e.g. when the account to receive the refund was deleted before the refund arrives.
 In this case the refund is burned.

-If the function call action with the attached `deposit` fails in the middle of the execution, then 2 refund receipts can be generated, one for the unused fees and one for the deposit.
+If the function call action with the attached `deposit` fails in the middle of the execution, then 2 refund receipts can be generated, one for the unused gas and one for the deposits.
 The runtime should combine them into one receipt if `signer_id` and `predecessor_id` is the same.

 Example of a receipt for a refund of `42000` atto-tokens to `vasya.near`: